stfc/PSyclone/doc/user_guide/psyke.rst

     stores the variable names and will not be able to find a variable if its name has changed.

-.. note:: If the kernel, or any function called from an extracted kernel
-    should use a variable from a module directly (as opposed to supplying this as parameter in the kernel call), this variable will not be written to the extract data file, and the driver will also not try to read in the value.
-As a result, the kernel will not be able to run stand-alone.
-As a work-around, these values can be added manually to the driver program.
-Issue #1990 tracks improvement of this situation.

 The LFRic kernel driver will inline all required external modules into the driver.
 It uses a ``ModuleManager`` to find the required modules, based on the assumption that a file ``my_special_mod.f90`` will define exactly one module